Arthur-Serafim/novel-api-discontinued/README.md

+# DISCONTINUED
+Due to the recent change on wuxiaworld.co interface, the api no longer works, and fixing it has turned not viable.
+If you'd like to, feel free to continue this project on your own.

 # Novel API
 This API makes requests to m.wuxiaworld.co, a novel indexer, and returns the data you want.
 Every request, except the update featured route, is made in runtime, so the original server is not overloaded with requests.